Is White Noise Bad Or Good For Sleeping?

 The answer isn’t clear.

 It is uncertain whether white noise is detrimental to one’s health.
-While some individuals may experience discomfort upon hearing it, research indicates that it does not interfere with sleep.
-In fact, some people rely on white noise-generating appliances to assist them in falling asleep.
-This suggests that other elements may be contributing to the situation.
+While some individuals may experience discomfort upon hearing it, research indicates it doesn’t interfere with sleep.
+Some people rely on white noise-generating appliances to assist them in falling asleep.
+Other elements may contribute to the situation.

 White noise phone apps